 This blog series has explored various ways of reducing the privacy risks facing organisations setting up a clinical trial.

 We have taken a close look at some of the frequently faced challenges that are often experienced as well as some of the limitations to bear in mind with certain techniques for dealing with them.

 We have also outlined the ways of reducing risks when working with third parties, including pseudonymisation and pseudonymisation key holders.

 To conclude our thoughts, we have put together a helpful checklist of questions for life sciences organisations to consider when setting up a clinical trial:

 The DPO Centre offers flexible and tailored data protection support with professional advice and expertise specific to life sciences organisations.
 We provide outsourced data protection officers (DPOs) who work as an integral member of your team, as well as Data Protection Representatives (DPR) in both the EU and UK.

 We will help you to quantify your anonymisation risks and support you with your wider data protection obligations, both before and after your trial begins.
 Our DPOs and EU/UK Representatives assist with privacy maturity reviews, Data Protection Impact Assessments (DPIAs), and dataflow mapping exercises.
 We review protocols, policies, Privacy Notices, Informed Consent Forms, and other clinical trial documentation, as required.
-We will also advise in greater detail as to which datasets may be subject to applicable data In data protection terms, a defined period of time for which information assets are to be kept. periods, and therefore require specific anonymisation and archival techniques to be applied.
+We will also advise in greater detail as to which datasets may be subject to applicable Data retention refers to the period for which records are kept and when they should be destroyed.
+Under the General Data Protection Regulation (GDPR), data retention is a key element of the storage limitation principle, which states that personal data must not be kept for longer than necessary for the purposes for which the personal data are processed. periods, and therefore require specific anonymisation and archival techniques to be applied.

 For more news and insights about The DPO Centre, follow us on LinkedIn